 Sometimes hazards are beyond the control of the facility.
 In those instances, Form 9 comes into play.
 On this form, you record the hazard, what part of the process this affects (before or after receipt), and how the outside source will control it.
-For example, if using diatomaceous earth as a processing aid, the supplier is responsible for ensuring it is safe for use in food manufacturing, not the processor.
+For example, if using water from a municipal source as an ingredient, the supplier of the service is responsible for ensuring a safe supply, not the processor.